Cops (TV program): Opening sequence

 The show's theme song is "Bad Boys", performed by reggae group Inner Circle, which was played over a montage of clips.

 All episodes of Cops began with a disclaimer.
 Beginning with later episodes of season 2, the wording was:

+For special episodes of Cops, the wording for the disclaimer was:

 The disclaimer in the first two seasons was slightly different: "Cops is filmed on location as it happens.
 All suspects are considered innocent until proven guilty in a court of law."
 Burt Lancaster provided the following narration on the pilot episode: "Cops is about real people, and real crime.
 It was filmed entirely on location, with the men and women who work in law enforcement."

 During at least the first season, episodes featured original scoring in a vein similar to the instrumental backing of the opening song.
 Some cues were short, others longer, usually over montages.
 Among the composers who scored episodes were Michael Lewis and Nathan Wang.

-The Spike/Paramount Network version of the show added the Twitter handle and Facebook URL as its social media pages to the intro in 2013 until it was removed in 2020.
+The Spike TV-Paramount Network version of the show added the X and Instagram handles and Facebook URL as its social media pages to the intro in 2013 until it was removed in 2020.